flexera-public/policy_templates/security/aws/vpcs_without_flow_logs_enabled/README.md

-# AWS Unencrypted ELB Listeners (ALB/NLB)
+# AWS VPC's without FlowLogs Enabled

 ## What it does

-Checks for unecrypted listeners on Application and Network Load Balancers.
-If an internet-facing listener is using an unecrypted protocol (eg: NOT HTTPS, SSL, or TLS) an incident report will show for the listener and an email will be sent to the user-specified email address.

-Note: Elastic Load Balancing (ELB) supports three types of load balancers: Classic Load Balancers, Application Load Balancers, and Network Load Balancers.
-There is a separate policy for Classic Load Balancers with unencrypted internet-facing listeners.
+Checks for whether a VPC has flow logs enabled or not.
+It will report on vpcs without flow logs enabled.

 ## Functional Details

-The policy leverages the AWS elasticloadbalancing API to examine listener details.
-When an unencrypted internet-facing listener is detected, an email action is triggered automatically to notify the specified users of the incident.
+The policy leverages the AWS ec2 API to examine vpc and flowlog details.
+When a vpc without flowlogs enabled is detected, an email action is triggered automatically to notify the specified users of the incident.

 ## Input Parameters